The syntax of the SELECT statement is relatively complex. This section describes the syntax of the SIMPLE SELECT statement.

 The

 PATTERNclause specifies a regular expression pattern to filter files in theLOCATIONdirectory.
-For each file path in the LOCATION directory, if it matches the pattern, the external table will access the file; otherwise, it will skip the file.
+For each file path in the LOCATION directory, if it matches the pattern, the external table accesses the file; otherwise, it skips the file.
 If this parameter is not specified, all files in theLOCATIONdirectory are accessible by default.

-For ODPS format, data is not retrieved through files, and there is no meaningful URL path.
+For data in ODPS format, data is not obtained through files, and there is no meaningful URL path.
 Therefore, only the source form of the table_function is supported.

 - TYPE = 'ODPS': specifies the following fields:

 ACCESSID: specifies the ID of the ODPS user.ACCESSKEY: specifies the password of the ODPS user.ENDPOINT: specifies the connection address of the ODPS service.TUNNEL_ENDPOINT: specifies the connection address of the Tunnel data transmission service.PROJECT_NAME: specifies the project where the table to be queried is located.SCHEMA_NAME: optional.
 Specifies the schema of the table to be queried.TABLE_NAME: specifies the name of the table to be queried.QUOTA_NAME: optional.
 Specifies whether to use the specified quota.COMPRESSION_CODE: optional.
 Specifies the compression format of the data source.
-It supports ZLIB, ZSTD, LZ4, and ODPS_LZ4.
+Supported compression formats are ZLIB, ZSTD, LZ4, and ODPS_LZ4.
 If not specified, compression is not enabled.

 location_url